iLert/docs/integrations/github/inbound-check-run-actions.md

 ## FAQ <a id="faq"></a>

-**Will incidents in iLert be resolved automatically?**
+**Will alerts in iLert be resolved automatically?**

-Yes, as soon as the recovery conditions of check run are met, the incident in iLert will be resolved automatically.
+Yes, as soon as the recovery conditions of check run are met, the alert in iLert will be resolved automatically.

 **Can I connect Github with multiple alert sources from iLert?**

 Yes, simply create more webhooks in Github.

-**Can I customize the incident messages?**
+**Can I customize the alert messages?**

 No.